Holidays Calendar for April 24, 2017

 • 1845 Born: Carl Spitteler, Swiss poet, Nobel Prize laureate in special appreciation of his epic Olympian Spring.

-• 1743 Born: Edmund Cartwright, English clergyman and inventor, best remembered for invention of the power loom.
+• 1743 Born: Edmund Cartwright, English clergyman and inventor, best remembered for the invention of the power loom.

-• 1731 Died: Daniel Defoe, English journalist,. writer, trader, and spy, best remembered for his novel Robinson Crusoe.
+• 1731 Died: Daniel Defoe, English journalist, writer, trader, and spy, best remembered for his novel Robinson Crusoe.